ionutrogojan/asm-book/variable-declaration.md

 This acts like declaring an integer that will at some point in the program, update it's value.

-The above example ilustrates this perfectly.
-We declare a varaible which is 4 bytes long or 32 bits and at some point in the instruction list, we update the value of `var` from 0, to 10.
+The above example illustrates this perfectly.
+We declare a variable which is 4 bytes long or 32 bits and at some point in the instruction list, we update the value of `var` from 0, to 10.

 Variables declared in the `.bss` section are mutable and have a life time equal to that of the program.
 In other words, the memory allocated is no freed until the process exits.